-NATH is accountable to both Health Education England (HEE) and the Nottingham and Nottinghamshire Integrated Care Board (ICB).
+NATH is accountable to both NHS England and the Nottingham and Nottinghamshire Integrated Care Board (ICB).

 We report on our progress and key performance indicators on a regular basis to our commissioners and key stakeholders.